5 tips for managing hot flushes and night sweats

 Drinking alcohol, ingesting caffeine, eating spicy food (and smoking) can all contribute to hot flushes, so are best avoided.
 Sleeping in a cooler room and wearing looser fitting nightclothes are also recommended.

 For sleepwear that’s pretty, practical and extremely comfortable, try the specialist menopause nightwear brand Cucumber – its designs are made from a patented wicking fabric to help keep you cool and dry.

 4. Try menopause-friendly recipes

 Soy foods such as edamame beans, tofu and soy milk often feature in menopause-friendly recipes.
-This is because soy contains estrogen-like compounds known as phytoestrogens that replicate some of the effects of estrogen in our bodies.
+This is because soy contains oestrogen-like compounds known as phytoestrogens that replicate some of the effects of oestrogen in our bodies.
 Like soy, flaxseed also contains phytoestrogens.
 A study of 29 women who consumed two tablespoons of flaxseed daily found that it halved their number of hot flushes and decreased their intensity.

 5. Take vitamin E

 One of the main antioxidants (alongside vitamins A and C), vitamin E is well known for supporting healthy skin and hair, but did you know it has also been studied for its effect on hot flushes?
 A placebo double blind controlled trial in which participants took 400 IU vitamin E for four weeks found it appeared to reduce the severity and frequency of hot flushes.

 Look for natural-source vitamin E, such as this one from Solgar, as this is more readily absorbed by the body.